 A properly registered trade mark will help distinguish your goods or service from others and ensures no one can use it without your permission anywhere within Australia.
 It is useful to understand that there are different types of trademarks, namely: words, names, colors, devices, slogans, certain three-dimensional shapes, sounds, scents, holograms, trade dress, taste, and touch.
-However, don’t let this broad list confuse you as most business trade mark either their name, their logo or a combination of the two.
+However, don’t let this broad list confuse you as most businesses trade mark either their name, their logo or a combination of the two.

 Here are the 5 steps to getting your trade mark in Australia.

-Before you apply to get a trademark in Australia, you should be sure of what you aim to trademark.
+- Make a decision on your trademark: Before you apply to get a trademark in Australia, you should be sure of what you aim to trademark.
 Making a wrong choice when getting a trademark will be very costly as government fees are not refundable, but more importantly, you may go years not knowing you protected the wrong part of your brand.
 Therefore, this is the stage you ensure that you have clearly defined what trademark you want to get.
 Is it a name, logo, or a bit of both?

-When getting a trademark name, you must provide a list of goods and services for which you will be using your trademark on.
+- Understand the goods and services: When getting a trademark name, you must provide a list of goods and services for which you will be using your trademark on.
 These goods and services need to be listed in one or more different classes.
 The Trade Marks Classification Search helps you with the correct classification of goods and services for your trade mark.

-Before you get a trademark in Australia, it is important that you perform a detailed search to make sure there are no similar trademarks that are already registered.
+- Search for earlier trademarks: Before you get a trademark in Australia, it is important that you perform a detailed search to make sure there are no similar trademarks that are already registered.
 It is wise to search as widely as possible.
 Searching is a tedious process as it requires skill and persistence as just searching only for an identical mark will not provide meaningful results.
 Here are some useful tools that can help in the search process: Australian trade mark search and trade marks image viewer

-Now it time to make your application.
-At this point you should be ready with all the required information including the classes of goods and services for which you intend to cover with your trademark.
+- Apply to get a trademark: Now it is time to make your application.
+At this point, you should be ready with all the required information including the classes of goods and services for which you intend to cover with your trademark.
 Once a trademark is submitted, only minimal changes can be made.